jadell/neo4jphp/README.md

     __construct(Transport $transport)
 Create a new Neo4j client.

+    getIndexes() : array
+Return an array of all the indexes known to the server.
+Each element of the returned array is an `Index` object.

     getLastError() : integer
 Return any error code from the last operation.
 Returns null if no error occurred.